 - Off-exchange, Blue Choice also offering plans, average rate hike just 10%

 South Carolina exchange overview

 South Carolina uses the federally-run health insurance exchange, so residents enroll through Healthcare.gov.
 South Carolina is one of five states that had just one carrier offering plans in the exchange for 2017.
-The others are Alaska, Oklahoma, Alabama, and Wyoming.
-Alabama has gained a second insurer for 2018, but several other states — including Delaware, Iowa, Mississippi, and Nebraska — have joined South Carolina in having just one insurer in their exchanges in 2018.
+The others were Alaska, Oklahoma, Alabama, and Wyoming.
+Alabama gained a second insurer for 2018, but several other states — including Delaware, Iowa, Mississippi, and Nebraska — have joined South Carolina in having just one insurer in their exchanges in 2018.

 Although Blue Cross Blue Shield of South Carolina is the only insurer offering plans in the exchange, their medical loss ratios have been lower than many insurers have experienced in the ACA marketplaces.
 Medical loss ratio refers to the percentage of premium dollars that are spent on medical claims, as opposed to administration and profit.
 BCBSSC’s medical loss ratio was 88.5 percent in 2016, which puts the insurer on track for long-term profitability.